kalyanvbr/LeapYear/README.md

 # LeapYear

-This is a simple project to verify if a given year is a leap year or non leap year
+This is a simple project to verify if a given year is a leap year or a non leap year